01dnot/KattisProblems/README.md

 # KattisProblems

-This repo contains solutions to some kattisproblems.
+This repo contains my solutions to some problems on [Kattis](https://open.kattis.com)

 | Problem                                   | Lang | CPU    |
 |-------------------------------------------|------|--------|